NicePotato-MS/NicePotatoScript-scratch/docs/source/index.rst

-Welcome to PotatoScratch's documentation!
+Welcome to NicePotatoScript's documentation!
 =========================================

-**PotatoScratch** is a text-based programming language made for scratch.
+**NicePotatoScript (NPS)** is a text-based programming language made for scratch.
-It takes your program (text-form) and compiles it into a scratch project (sb3)
+It takes your program (text-form) and compiles it into a scratch project (sb3) I may expand PotatoScript into an independent language in the future, but right now it's for Scratch.

 Check out the :doc:`/syntax/syntax-index` for language syntax